ccuqme/swarofi-updater/README.md

 ## Customization
 ### Rofi Appearance
 To customize the Rofi appearance, modify the style-1.rasi file.
-This style is a barely customized version of "style-1" from [github.com/adi1090x/rofi/tree/master/files/applets](https://github.com/adi1090x/rofi/tree/master/files/applets), so the other styles from this repo should work by changing window width to 820px, and listview layout to "horizontal".
+This style is a barely customized version of type-1 and style-1 from [github.com/adi1090x/rofi/tree/master/files/applets](https://github.com/adi1090x/rofi/tree/master/files/applets), so the other styles from this repo should work by changing window width to 820px, and listview layout to "horizontal".
 I don't think I changed anything else.

 ### Color Schemes
 To change the color scheme, edit the `shared/colors.rasi` file by changing the import line, for example: